A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: Proof of Theorem

 \section{Proof of Theorem~\ref{thmSwapDP}}

-In this appendix, we prove that Algorithm~\ref{algoPermute} (the PSA) satisfies \SpecSwapGen\ for the value of $\epsilon_{\mathcal D}$ given in Theorem~\ref{thmSwapDP}.
-Assume throughout this appendix the conditions of Theorem~\ref{thmSwapDP}: that all $\xd \in \X$ share a common set of variables, partitioned into subsets $\Vswap$ and $\Vhold$; and that the PSA swaps records at the same resolution as $\dHamSr$.
+In this appendix, we prove that Algorithm~\ref{algoPermute} (the Permutation Swapping Algorithm [PSA]) satisfies \SpecSwapGen\ for the value of $\epsilon_{\mathcal D}$ given in Theorem~\ref{thmSwapDP}.
+Assume throughout this appendix the conditions of Theorem~\ref{thmSwapDP}: that all $\xd \in \X$ share a common set of variables $\bm V$, which is partitioned into subsets $\Vswap$ and $\Vhold$; and that the PSA swaps records at the same resolution as $\dHamSr$.

-By Proposition~\ref{propInvariantsOfSwap}, we may also assume that there is exactly one matching variable, one non-matching holding variable and one swapping variable.
-For ease of exposition, we assume that each of these variables can take on a finite number of values, which we denote by $m = 1,\ldots, \mathcal M$ and $h = 1, \ldots, \mathcal H$ and $s = 1, \ldots, \mathcal S$ respectively, although the proof immediately generalizes beyond this assumption.
-Recall that $n_{mhs}^{\xd}$ is the count of records in $\xd$ which take the value $(m,h,s)$.
-Replacing a category $m,h,s$ with $\cdot$ denotes a marginal count -- for example, $n_{m \cdot s}^{\xd} = \sum_{h=1}^{\mathcal H} n_{mhs}^{\xd}$.
+By Proposition~\ref{propInvariantsOfSwap}, we may also assume that there is exactly one matching variable, one nonmatching holding variable, and one swapping variable.
+For ease of exposition, we assume that each of these variables can take on a finite number of values, which we denote by $m = 1,\ldots, \mathcal M$ and $h = 1, \ldots, \mathcal H$ and $s = 1, \ldots, \mathcal S$, respectively, although the proof immediately generalizes beyond this assumption.
+Recall that $n_{mhs}^{\xd}$ is the count of records in $\xd$, which take the value $(m,h,s)$.
+Replacing a category $m,h,s$ with $\cdot$ denotes a marginal count---for example, $n_{m \cdot s}^{\xd} = \sum_{h=1}^{\mathcal H} n_{mhs}^{\xd}$.
 We will drop $\xd$ in the superscript and $\cdot$ in the subscript when this does not cause ambiguity.

 Write $(M_i^{\xd}, H_i^{\xd}, S_i^{\xd})$ for the $i$-th record in $\xd$, so that we can write $\xd$ as the vector $[(M_i, H_i, S_i)]_{i=1}^{n}$, where $n = n_{\cdot\cdot\cdot}^{\xd} = \abs{\xd}$ is the number of records in $\xd$.
-With this notation, $n_{mhs}^{\xd} = \sum_{i=1}^n 1_{M_i^{\xd} = m} 1_{H_i^{\xd} = h} 1_{S_i^{\xd} = s}$.
+With this notation,